 The scenarios analysis reveals potential increase in quantities of mushrooms harvested and processed as a result of promotion of improved processing technologies capable of avoiding the frequently reported losses of mushrooms rotting due to failure of local drying technology whenever there is continuous heavy raining of three to four consecutive days.
 Based on the analysis, the magnitude of increase are estimated at 1 to 3 folds for Kindimbachini, compared to 9 and 10 folds for Hinga and Litolomero villages, respectively.
 The difference suggests that Kindimbachini is harvesting and processing mushrooms close to the maximum potential despite the challenges of inadequate technology.
 This proposition is supported by the difference in quantities of mushrooms harvested and processed as recorded in Table 12 and Table 13 where Kindimbachini recorded overall median production quantity that are high by 3 and 2 folds of total quantity of fresh mushrooms compared to the values for Litolomero and Hinga villages, respectively.
-The corresponding values for total dried mushrooms were 12 and 6 folds in that order.
 The uniqueness of Kindimbachini regarding quantities of mushrooms harvested and processed is also of historical reasons as already discussed under sub-section 3.2.4 of this report.